dev-martin02/Versace-s_Nails/README.md

 ## Usage

-Visit the live version of Versace Nails at versacenails.netlify.app.
+Visit the live version of Versace Nails at [versacenails.netlify.app](versacenails.netlify.app)

 - Explore Services: Browse the available nail services, and view high-quality images showcasing the latest nail art trends.
 - Book an Appointment: Click "Book Now" to schedule directly through Calendly, making it simple to select an available time.

-##Contact
+## Contact

 For questions or feedback: